ish-xyz/ish-ar.io/content/blog/kprobes_in_a_nutshell/index.md

 **What we've learned?**

-**How to use Kprobes using kernel modules, what are the pre_handler and post_handler and how to use them to count everytime a function is called (e.g.: sys_execve)**
+**How to use Kprobes using kernel modules, what are the pre_handler and post_handler and how to use them to count every time a function is called (e.g.: sys_execve)**